jwalton3141/jwalton3141.github.io/_posts/2017-12-22-Embed-Publication-Matplotlib-Latex.md

 ## Text rendering with LaTeX

 To really make our figures blend with our document we need the font to match between our figure and the body of our text.
-[This topic is well-covered in matplotlib's documentation](https://matplotlib.org/users/usetex.html), though I decided to cover the topic here for completeness.
+[This topic is well-covered in matplotlib's documentation](https://matplotlib.org/users/usetex.html), though I decided to cover it here for completeness.

 We shall use LaTex to render the text in our figures by updating our [```rc settings```](http://matplotlib.org/users/customizing.html#the-matplotlibrc-file).
 This update can also be used to ensure that the document and figure use the same font sizes.
 The example below shows how to update ```rcParams``` to use LaTex to render your text:
 ```py